duyfken/alternative-frontends/README.md

 - **IceCubesApp**

-   - IceCubesApp is an open-source application for accessing the decentralised social network Mastodon!
+   - IceCubesApp is an Open Source application for accessing the decentralised social network Mastodon!
 It's built entirely in SwiftUI, making it fast, lightweight, and easy to use.
    - Official Website (N/A) | [Repo](https://github.com/Dimillian/IceCubesApp)
    - [x] Open Source
    - [x] [Download for free](https://apps.apple.com/us/app/ice-cubes-for-mastodon/id6444915884)